-Staff finds these amounts reasonable and has increased this account by \$1,806 each for water and wastewater.
+We finds these amounts to be reasonable and have increased this account by \$1,806 for both water and wastewater.

-Purchased Sludge Hauling (711) - The utility recorded \$0 in this account during the historic test year.
-Staff has increased this account by \$4,800 to reclassify sludge hauling expense from repairs and maintenance (a non NARUC account).
-Staff has also increased this account by \$4,712 to meet staff engineer's recommendation for additional sludge hauling.
-Staff has included an increase of \$103 to allow for an inflation adjustment for the projected test year giving the utility an annual expense of \$9,512 for sludge hauling.
-This amount will allow the utility to remove sludge from its facility twice a year as recommended by the staff engineer.
+Purchased Sludge Hauling

+The utility did not record any amount in this account during the historic test year.
+We increased this account by \$4,800 to reclassify sludge hauling expense from repairs and maintenance, which is not a NARUC account.
+We also increased this account by \$4,712 to allow for additional sludge hauling.
+We included an increase of \$103 to allow for an inflation adjustment for the projected test year giving the utility an annual expense of \$9,512 for sludge hauling.
+This amount will allow the utility to remove sludge from its facility twice a year.

+Purchased Power

-Purchased Power (615/715) - The utility recorded \$18,196 for water and \$17,874 for wastewater in this account during the historic test year.
-Staff has increased this account for water by \$1,127 and decreased this account by \$1,127 for wastewater to reallocate electric expense associated with the water system.
-Staff has decreased this account by \$2,151 for water and \$1,533 for wastewater to remove non-utility electric expense.
-Staff has also decreased this account by \$1,217 for water to reclassify the cost of meters recorded in this account to UPIS.
+The utility recorded \$18,196 for water and \$17,874 for wastewater in this account during the historic test year.
+We increased this account by \$1,127 for water and decreased this account by \$1,127 for wastewater to reallocate electric expense associated with the water system.
+We decreased this account by \$2,151 for water and \$1,533 for wastewater to remove non-utility electric expense.
+We also decreased this account by \$1,217 for water to reclassify the cost of meters recorded in this account to UPIS.

 The utility received a rate increase in its electrical service and added a new lift station during the historic test year.
-Staff has increased this account by \$5,745 for water and \$3,086 for wastewater to reflect the increased rates and the cost of providing power to the new lift station.
-Staff has also included a projected test year inflation adjustment of \$238 and \$249 for water and wastewater respectively.
+We increased this account by \$5,745 for water and \$3,086 for wastewater to reflect the increased rates and the cost of providing power to the new lift station.
+We also included a projected test year inflation adjustment of \$238 and \$249 for water and wastewater, respectively.

-Staff's net adjustment to purchased power is an increase of \$3,742 for water and an increase of \$675 for wastewater.
+The net adjustment to purchased power is an increase of \$3,742 for water and an increase of \$675 for wastewater.

-Fuel for Power Production (616) - The utility maintains a 200KW diesel backup generator at its water plant.
+Fuel for Power Production

+The utility maintains a 200KW diesel backup generator at its water plant.
 The utility will be installing a similar generator during the projected test year for the wastewater plant.
 The utility runs the generator periodically to verify ongoing operational capability.
-Staff has added this account and increased it by \$260 for both water and wastewater to reflect the cost associated with running the generator during general maintenance test.
+We added this account and increased it by \$260 for both water and wastewater to reflect the cost associated with running the generator for general maintenance tests.